yeysus/14a/README.md

     Defaults can be changed in the script.
 The arguments are optional: -s store_name -h host_name -p port -t  -i

     With the -t argument, the test function is executed.
-The test function calls put, get, putIfAbsent, putIfPresent, storeIterator, countAll, getAllKeys, delete.
+The test function calls put, get, putIfAbsent, putIfPresent, storeIterator, countAll, getAllKeys, delete, multiDelete.
 Two created records will be deleted before finishing.

     The -i argument starts a very simple read line capability.
-Only "get(key)", "delete(key)", "countAll()", "getAllKeys()", "storeIterator(partial_major_key_component)", work at this moment.
+Only "put(key)", "get(key)", "delete(key)", "multiDelete(major_key_components)", "countAll()", "getAllKeys()", "storeIterator(partial_major_key_component)", work at this moment.
 Terminate with quit().

 ### Usage (JRuby)
 1. Modify the last 2 lines of the file Jruby_oraclenosql.rb to suit the environment (store name, host, port, key).